yeohhq/tp/docs/team/jimvae.md

     * Updated and added class and sequence diagrams for Model and UI components: [\#101](https://github.com/AY2021S1-CS2103T-W11-1/tp/pull/102)

 * **Community**:
-  * Reported bugs and suggestions for other teams in the class (examples: [1](https://github.com/jimvae/ped/issues/1)
+  * Reported bugs and suggestions for other teams in the class: [1](https://github.com/jimvae/ped/issues/1)
   * Helped my teammates with major logic bugs like scheduling appointments
   * Performed timely checks of the current project for any logic or documentation errors